 One of the highlights of this oceanswimsafari is the food.
 Our resort's chef prepares exciting food, different each night, using an array of fresh, local ingredients.

 Despite the remote location, Manado is easy to get to: through Singapore, from where Singapore Airlines’ regional carrier, Silk Air, flies direct to Manado.
 Going up, there’s an overnight in Singapore, which is not hard to take.
 But coming back it’s usually possible to come straight through with as short as a three-hour layover in Singapore.

 We’re allowing an overnight in Singapore on the way to Manado, but we plan to come straight back without the need for an overnight.
 We’ll have seven nights in Sulawesi.
 It’s an eight-night oceanswimsafari to a place you’d never otherwise visit.

 - 7 nights Manado (Sulawesi)

 - All meals in Sulawesi

 - Two day excursions – Highlands Tour and Whitewater rafting

 - Airport transfers

 Space is very limited on this oceanswimsafari.
 We plan to fill the resort so that its resources can be devoted solely to our requirements.

-If you prefer, you can go diving on land excursion days (at own cost).
+If you prefer, you can do more diving on land excursion days (at own cost).